scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

 </iframe>
 <figcaption>Data first reported in<a href="https://doi.org/10.18737/atls20181030"><em> Atlanta Studies</em></a></figcaption>

 The racial/ethnic breakdown of displaced residents is also shown in the chart below.
-All told, over 9,000 people lived in the 18 apartment complexes that were bulldozed.
-Of those displaced, 59 percent were Hispanic and 29 percent were Black.
-And this in a region where Hispanic and Black residents each comprised less than 20 percent of the total population at the time of demolition.
+Over 9,000 people lived in the 18 apartment complexes that were bulldozed.
+Of those displaced, 59 percent were Hispanic and 29 percent were Black in a region where Hispanic and Black residents each comprised less than 20 percent of the total population at the time of demolition.

 <p style="text-align: center">
 <a href="https://raw.githubusercontent.com/ParametricPress/01-data-science-for-fair-housing/master/static/images/apts.png">